 Funding to study in Spain

-Grants and scholarships are available to Spanish and EU students, however they are not as numerous as in other European countries.
+Grants and scholarships are available to Spanish and EU students; however they are not as commonly available as in other European countries.

 Students from the EU do not require a visa to study in Spain.
-However you should apply for an NIE (Foreign National Identity) number on arrival in the country.
-This document will come in extremely useful when opening a bank account, purchasing discount travel cards and accessing Spanish healthcare.
+However you should apply for an NIE (an identification number for foreigners) upon arrival in the country.
+The EX-15 document will come in extremely useful when opening a bank account, purchasing discount travel cards and accessing Spanish healthcare.

 Those students coming to study in Spain from outside the EU must obtain a visa if they wish to stay longer than three months.
-Non EU students can apply for a visa at the Spanish Consulate in their country of origin.
+You can apply for a visa at the Spanish Consulate in your country of origin.